IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

-{\bf Aquanimal.} We have created nine shaped clusters in two dimension.
+{\bf t4.8k} It~\cite{t4} is a synthetic dataset having $n=8000$, $d=2$. \\ {\bf Aquanimal.} We have created nine shaped clusters in two dimension.
 Each of them contains approx. $50000$ data points.\Cref{fig:aquanimals} depicts the scatter-plot of the dataset.
 The total number of data points are $4.65\times10^5$.
 We have used QGIS software to create shapes in .geojson format and fill each shape using uniform distribution in Numpy.\\